Leica M Typ 240 vs Panasonic FZ2500

 Body comparison: Leica M Typ 240 vs Panasonic FZ2500

 An illustration of the physical size and weight of the Leica M Typ 240 and the Panasonic FZ2500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M Typ 240 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is notably larger (27 percent) than the Leica M Typ 240.
 It is worth mentioning in this context that the M Typ 240 is splash and dust resistant, while the FZ2500 does not feature any corresponding weather-sealing.